Biographies Characteristics Analysis

 1. Transport serving foreign trade in Russia

-7. 1.
-The main processing industry in the agro-industrial complex (Food)
+7. 1.The main processing industry within the agro-industrial complex (Food)

-9. The cheapest transport in the transportation of passengers
+9. The cheapest transport for transporting passengers

 11. In what country is the city of Kommunar located?